leechseed/_setsunadev/_1.01_EMIWU_ALPHA_BUILD/key_figures_RC3/3genette3focalization_three_focalization_framework_genette.md

 Author: Genette
 Date: 27/08/2024
 Prima-Forma:
   - taberna
   - perspective
-Summary: 'Focalization is the relationship between the narrative and the perspective from which events are perceived.
-Those three focalizations are: zero, internal, external.'
+Summary: "Focalization is the relationship between the narrative and the perspective from which events are perceived.
+Those three focalizations are: zero, internal, external."
 ELEMENT: PERSPECTIVES
 KNOWLEDGE TYPE: TACIT
+CORE: FO-3403 Focalization
+TIER: Tier 2
+REASON: Analyzes the perspective through which the narrative is presented, aligning with "Focalization".
 ---

 - [1. **Title: Genette's Focalization Framework**](#1-title-genettes-focalization-framework)